-Kuwaitis' communication patterns reflect their regard for politeness, generosity, hospitality and respect for tradition.
+Kuwaitis' communication natterns reflect their regard for politeness. generosity. hospitality and respect for tradition.
 Accordingly, Kuwaitis devote significant time to greetings and other formalities such as inquiring about one's family and health in detail.

-In their interactions, Kuwaitis strive to emphasize respect for their conversation partners and their social status, while avoiding embarrassment to themselves or others, particularly in business meetings and in interactions with elders or social superiors (see p.
-2 of Time and Space).
-The emphasis Kuwaitis place on politeness is evident in a widelyheld preference for indirect or non-specific answers.
+In their interactions, Kuwaitis strive to emphasize respect for their conversation partners and their social status, while avoiding embarrassment to themselves or others, particularly in business meetings and in interactions with elders or social superiors (see Time and Space).
+The emphasis Kuwaitis place on politeness is evident in a widely-held preference for indirect or non-specific answers.
 For example, Kuwaitis tend to deliver bad news in a roundabout manner and often preface requests of elders or superiors with significant formalities.

 Additionally, politeness demands that Kuwaitis express goodwill instead of criticizing another person's ideas.
-Consequently, a foreign national should avoid giving direct criticism, especially in public.
-Instead, he should combine indirect criticism with praise for any positive points, while reassuring the individual of his high regard for him personally.
+Consequently. foreian national should avoid giving direct criticism. especially in public.
+Instead, he should combine indirect criticism with praise for positive anv points. while reassuring the individual of his high regard for him personally.

-Further, Kuwaitis tend to provide a

-positive response to most requests, usually accompanied by the phrase insha'allah ("if God wills" - see p.
-5 of Religion and
+Further, Kuwaitis tend to provide a positive response to most requests, usually accompanied by the phrase insha'allah ("if God wills" - see Religion and Spirituality).
+However, this "yes"

-Spirituality).
-However, this "yes" answer is not necessarily a promise of action.
+answer is not necessarily a promise of action.
 Similarly, foreign nationals should not interpret a noncommittal answer to a request as neutral.
 Instead, such an answer might actually be negative.